yuvallevy135/create-nextj-session/README.md

 # create-nextj-session

-Next.js for Beginners: Create a Blog Website
+Next.js for Beginners:
 Next.js is a powerful JavaScript framework for building server-rendered and statically-exported applications.
-It is especially useful for creating blogs and other content-heavy websites, as it allows you to easily create pages and posts using Markdown files.
+It allows you to easily create pages and posts using Markdown files.

 Installation and Setup: